RIGHTEOUSNESS (EXCERPT OF KINGDOM CONCEPTS)

 Righteousness dwells in decision-making.
 The righteous person is the one who makes decisions that are according to God’s will.
 The unrighteous person is the one who makes decisions that are not according to God’s will.
 God requires that each person in the Kingdom of God behave righteously.
 This means he acts justly, he loves mercy, and he walks humbly with God.
 Here is the fulfillment of the Law and the Prophets.

-Behold, a king shall reign in righteousness, and princes shall rule in judgment.
+Behold, a king will reign in righteousness, and princes will rule with justice.
 (Isaiah 32:1)

 Next to the Lord Jesus Christ and our relationship to Him, righteousness may be the most important topic of the Scriptures.
 Without righteousness there is no Kingdom of God.
 The Lord will not work apart from righteous behavior.
 He has called His elect in righteousness and to righteousness.